pandrr/WebDemoExe/readme.md

 - put your static html/js files into the demo subfolder
 - edit webdemoexe.xml and change the title
 - rename webdemoexe.exe to your demo name
+- add `<autostart/>` into the config to not show the dialog at all and start directly

 - if the url contains "webdemoexe_exit" it will exit, e.g. use window.location.hash="webdemoexe_exit"